thecybervendetta/Griffin-SOC/README.md

 2.  **Containerization and Sandboxing:** Bundle the API backend, background worker, and React build target into isolated, rootless Docker containers running on a restricted private virtual network.
 3.  **Encrypted Local Sessions:** Upgrade local session tracking in the React client, transitioning from unencrypted `localStorage` states to cryptographically signed JWT tokens or secure session cookies.

-# Griffin SOC (Security Operations Center)

-Griffin SOC is a localized, AI-powered phishing detection and incident response platform.
-It monitors a target email inbox in real-time, uses Machine Learning to analyze text, queries VirusTotal for malicious attachments, automatically quarantines dangerous emails, and streams the intelligence to a live React dashboard for security analysts.

 ## Key Features
 - **AI Text Classification**: Uses a local Hugging Face Transformer model (`Auguzcht/securisense-phishing-detection`) to classify email bodies as Phishing or Safe.